danweitzel/webpage/content/home/projects.md

  css_class = ""
 +++

+### Natural Language Processing and Machine Learning

+"Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood).
+Working paper is available [here](/files/drafts/not_news.pdf), preliminary analysis based on over 5k cable news broadcasts can be found on [Github](https://github.com/notnews/notwork_news).)

+"Democracy: Global, Historical Measures Based on Observables" (with John Gerring, Dan Pemstein, Svend-Erik Skaaning).
+Working paper is available [here](/files/drafts/democracy_draft.pdf))

 ### Political Parties and Elections
 "Curvilinearity in Political Parties:  Evidence from two SPD membership referenda" (with Kai J&auml;ger)

-"The non-democratic consequences of intra-party democracy:  Evidence from the SPD membership referendum" (with Kai J&auml;ger)
+"The Non-Democratic Consequences of Intra-Party Democracy:  Evidence from the SPD membership referendum" (with Kai J&auml;ger)

 ### Voter Behavior and Knowledge